Neil-Patrick/Aero-Quest/README.md

 **Overview**

-Math Quest is an engaging Windows Forms application designed to help users, particularly young students, improve fundamental arithmetic skills through interactive gameplay.
-Developed by Vincent P. Landicho, Neil Patrick M. Pajadan, and Gabrielle B. Moneva, the game presents math problems in a fun pirate-themed environment, making learning enjoyable and captivating.
+Aero Quest is a robust C# Windows Forms Application designed to manage flight information efficiently.
+Tailored for airlines, it streamlines tasks like flight scheduling, passenger tracking, and managing aircraft, ensuring smooth operations for both staff and travelers.

 **Features**

-* Vintage graphics and animations

-* Customizable difficulty levels (Easy, Normal, Hard)

-* Four arithmetic operations (Addition, Subtraction, Multiplication, Division)

-* Unique arithmetical logic system developed by the team

-* Leaderboard feature to track scores

-* Sound control (Mute/Unmute)

-* Timer functionality to add urgency to gameplay
+* Flight Management: Easily schedule, edit, and track flights, including departure and arrival times.

+* Passenger Management: Track passenger details, seat assignments, and booking statuses.

+* Aircraft Information: Maintain detailed records of aircraft, including type, capacity, and current usage.

+* Search Functionality: Quickly search for flights by destination, date, or aircraft.

+* Booking System: Efficiently manage bookings and cancellations for passengers.

+* Cost Calculation: Automated fare calculation based on destination and class of travel.

-* User-friendly interface with intuitive navigation
+* User-friendly Interface: Intuitive navigation with simple controls for airline staff.

+* Error Handling: Built-in checks and error messages to ensure accurate data entry and prevent conflicts in scheduling.

 **Usage**

-1. Choose your difficulty level (Easy, Normal, Hard) and arithmetic operator (Addition, Subtraction, Multiplication, Division).
-2. Navigate your pirate ship using the arrow keys to collect treasure chests containing correct answers to math problems.
-3. Solve math problems within the time limit to earn points and avoid losing health.
-4. Compete with friends and family to achieve the highest score and climb the leaderboard.
+1. Schedule a Flight: Enter flight details (departure, arrival, aircraft, etc.) to add a new flight.
+The system automatically updates availability and displays upcoming flights.
+2. Search for Flights: Use the search bar to filter flights based on destinations, dates, or aircraft.
+3. View Aircraft Info: Check the status and availability of aircraft to ensure they are ready for upcoming flights.
+4. enerate Reports: View detailed reports on flights, bookings, and passenger data to monitor performance and customer satisfaction.

 **Contributing**

-We welcome contributions to Math Quest!
+We welcome contributions to Aero Quest!
 If you have any ideas for new features, bug fixes, or improvements, please feel free to submit a pull request or open an issue on the GitHub repository.

 **Credits**

-Vincent P. Landicho
+Briones, Gio Andrew T.

+Masakayan, Freesia Mae H.

+Segovia, Nathaniel C.

+Rosal, Jannea May T.

-Neil Patrick M. Pajadan
+Pajadan, Neil Patrick M.

-Gabrielle B. Moneva

 ## License